khrynczenko/blog/content/posts/post-2020-12-10-open-closed-principle.md

 ### Closed for modification

 What about code being closed for modification?
-This rule makes sense only when put against the first tone.
+This rule makes sense only when put against the first one.
 In this context source code should be closed for modification, **when it comes to extending the behavior** only.
 We are not talking about fixing bugs, in such scenarios, it is obviously okay to modify existing code.
 This rule basically says that